Killeen ISD hires dozens of new teachers mid-year

 Amid an ongoing pandemic, and a nationwide teacher shortage, more than two dozen teachers recently committed to join the staff of the Killeen Independent School District.

-During the Killeen ISD Board of Trustees meeting Tuesday evening, Superintendent John Craft said 30 of the 66 prospective teachers who received letters of intent at the district’s job fair on Jan.
+During Tuesday’s Killeen ISD Board of Trustees meeting, Superintendent John Craft said 30 of the 66 prospective teachers who received letters of intent at the district’s job fair on Jan.
 5 were officially hired and have started work within the district.

 “We felt like this was a really, really successful event and we wanted to share the good news,” Craft said.